dogdoglization/node-jsso-server/README.md

 ## Dependencies
-You are required to install the following node.js modules in order to start the server:
+You are required to install the following node.js modules in order to start the servers:
++ [nedb](https://github.com/louischatriot/nedb/), required by /module/db.js
-+ [express](https://github.com/visionmedia/express), required by /index.js
++ [node-static](https://github.com/cloudhead/node-static), required by /index.js
 + [node-uuid](https://github.com/broofa/node-uuid), required by /module/jsso-server.js
-+ [nedb](https://github.com/louischatriot/nedb/), required by /module/db.js
 + [ws](https://github.com/einaros/ws), required by /module/jsso-server.js
 You can install them by using npm in console:
 ```Shell